 These are the BEST healthy breakfast cookie ever!

-- 1 1/4 cup rolled oats
+- 1 1/4 cup gluten-free rolled oats

-- 1/4 cup gluten-free flour (or any flour)
+- 1/4 cup almond flour (can sub any type of flour)

 - 1/2 cup raw sunflower seeds